 Designer John Oetgen and kitchen designer Sally Ann Sullivan put a modern twist on a mountain aesthetics by using vibrant red base cabinets in the kitchen of a contemporary but rustic home.
 As it happens, the kitchen was the darkest room in the house.
 To brighten things, the lipstick red hue was pulled from the living area of the open plan, setting the foundation for the bold look on the island and perimeter cabinets — which happen to match the knobs on the Wolf range.… Continue Reading

-Red makes a statement for any season of the year.
+Christmas kitchens feature red cabinets that make a bold design statement during any season of the year.

-Bright, festive and high octane, red is one of my favorite colors for kitchens and appliances and one I seriously considered when we built our house.
+Bright, festive and high octane, Christmas kitchens are red — one of my favorite colors for kitchens and appliances.
+I seriously considered red cabinets when we built our house.
 I know why.
 In the corner of my childhood home, my Dad had installed a bright red leather booth.
 I adored sitting there with my Mom while we ate lunch so happy associations with the color stuck.